jfrotan/resii/README.md

-# Resume App created with Vue and Node.
+# Resume App
+Created with Vue and Node.
+Creates, displays, and stores resumes.